Adverse Information

 Functional English

-Functional English may be demonstrated by providing evidence of having received the below scores in a relevant English language exam:
+Functional English may be demonstrated by providing evidence of having received the below scores in a relevant English language exam (completed at an eligible testing centre):

 The English language examination must be less than 12 months old.